networknext/next/docs/run_a_test_client.md

 git push origin dev-003
 ```

 This change modifies the managed instance groups that run the raspberry clients down to zero VM instances, effectively disabling them.
-You can easily turn them back on later if you change their `target_size` back to the original value and redeploy.

 It will take a few minutes, but when the change is deployed the portal will be empty: